 Now THAT’S what I am looking for in a high-quality protein powder!

 I love making overnight oats on Sundays (my prep day) and I usually make at least 4 or 5 at a time.
 This way when I need a healthy breakfast or lunch, I am all ready to go!
-No excuses.